grahamlopez/gentoo-configs/README.md

 ## enable sound

+- use `lspci -k | grep -A3 Audio` to see if kernel is loading audio drivers
+- enable pipewire-alsa and sound-server USE flags for pipewire
+- `usermod -aG pipewire graham`
 - `systemctl --user enable --now pipewire.service pipewire-pulse.service wireplumber.service`
 - install `sys-firmware/sof-firmware` on nvgen
+- then `wpctl status` to infos

+sometimes, `wpctl status` shows only "Dummy Output" as a sink, where it should be showing "Built-in Audio Analog Stereo [vol: 0.50]" for both "Sinks:" and "Sources:", and "Built-in Audio [alsa]" for "Devices:".

+I haven't yet figured out

+1. what causes these to drop out, or
+2. how to get them back without a reboot

 ## install and configure fonts